ljj430/Compiler/README.md

 # Compiler
-This one is based on Tiny C, and I adds some functions
+This one is based on Tiny-C, and I also adds some functions